zama-ai/concrete-ml/docs/deep-learning/fhe_friendly_models.md

 [Quantization Aware Training](../advanced-topics/quantization.md) using [Brevitas](https://github.com/Xilinx/brevitas) is the best way to guarantee a good accuracy for Concrete ML compatible neural networks.

-Brevitas provides a quantized version of almost all PyTorch layers (`Linear` layer becomes `QuantLinear`, `ReLU` layer becomes `QuantReLU` and so on), plus some extra quantization parameters, such as :
+Brevitas provides a quantized version of almost all PyTorch layers (`Linear` layer becomes `QuantLinear`, `ReLU` layer becomes `QuantReLU` and so one), plus some extra quantization parameters, such as :

 - `bit_width`: precision quantization bits for activations
 - `act_quant`: quantization protocol for the activations